intel/llvm/sycl/doc/GetStartedGuide.md

 files or settings and make existing OpenCL runtime for Intel `CPU` runtime not working properly.

-2) Extract the archive with OpenCL runtime for Intel `CPU` using links in [the dependency configuration file](../../buildbot/dependency.conf).
+2) Extract the archive with OpenCL runtime for Intel `CPU` and/or for Intel `FPGA` emulation using links in
+[the dependency configuration file](../../buildbot/dependency.conf).
 For example, to `c:\oclcpu_rt_<cpu_version>`.